 In addition, you may have workflow requirements or other business needs that require custom applications designed specifically for your organization.
 Business analysts or third-party developers can implement these applications using Relativity Dynamic Objects (RDOs), the Application Deployment System (ADS), and custom code.

-The following sections briefly describe the differences between custom and system secured applications.
+The following sections briefly describe the differences between system secured, custom, and Global applications.

 See these related pages: